 Also for kids, including grown-up kids, is Dorney Park and Wildwater Kingdom in Allentown - rides, etc.

 There are also walking tours of historic Nazareth and many other activities available.

 For purposes of the above, "person" means the UMGF member, his or her spouse, fiancée or significant other, children 14 or over, and guests.
 Children under 14 are free as always.
-If there are more than three persons in your party, please consider an additional contribution.

 Photos -- Here are some pictures of the Log Cabin, the Large Pavilion, the old Martin Factory, and the old Martin Residence, now used by the Nazareth Chamber of Commerce.
 There are some nice Martin guitars in there!